Contents of Article

 Different Popular Brush Types for Rottweilers

-Ahead, we’ll take a look at the best Rottweiler brush type along with some other popular options for the breed.
+We’ll take a look at the best Rottweiler brush type along with some other popular options for the breed.
 We’ll also include a couple of options that don’t work well on Rottweilers, so you know what you should be avoiding.

 A bristle brush is probably the most common and popular Rottweiler brush type you’ll find.
 Most Rottweilers have short, sleek coats that lie close to the skin.
 You don’t have to penetrate much to get into the Rottweiler coat, so bristle brushes usually offer enough utility to remove any dead fur and keep the coat clean and healthy.